Airstack-xyz/airstack-frames-sdk/README.md

   </a>
 </div>

-The Airstack Frames SDK empowers developers to seamlessly integrate onchain data, including token balances, token mints, Farcaster followers and followings, POAPs, and more, into their Frames using just a few lines of code.
+The Airstack Frames SDK empowers developers to seamlessly integrate Farcaster data, including Farcaster user details, Farcaster followers and followings, Farcaster casts, Farcaster channels and more, into their Frames using just a few lines of code.

-Additionally, developers can leverage the SDK to create an allow list feature, enabling checks for token ownership, token mints, following status, and more.
+Additionally, developers can leverage the SDK to create an allow list feature, enabling checks for channel followings, user following status, and more.

 Designed with TypeScript, the SDK offers full type support for those building Frames with TypeScript.